Pete Buttigieg: Second term

 Buttigieg announced in 2014 that he would seek a second term in 2015.
 He won the Democratic primary with approximately 78 percent of the vote, defeating Henry Davis Jr., the city councilman from the second district.
 In November 2015, he was elected to his second term as mayor with over 80 percent of the vote, defeating Republican Kelly Jones by a margin of 8,515 to 2,074 votes.
 After winning reelection, Buttigieg signed an executive order helping to establish a recognized city identification card in 2016.

 To improve South Bend's downtown area, Buttigieg proposed a Smart Streets urban development program in 2013.
 In early 2015 – after traffic studies and public hearings – he secured a bond issue for the program backed by tax increment financing.
 Smart Streets was a complete streets implementation program aimed at improving economic development and urban vibrancy as well as road safety.
-Elements of the project were finished in 2016, and was officially completed in 2017.
+Elements of the project were finished in 2016, and the project was officially completed in 2017.
 The project was credited with spurring private development in the city.

 In a new phase of the Vacant and Abandoned Properties Initiative, South Bend partnered with the Notre Dame Clinical Law Center to provide free legal assistance to qualifying applicants wishing to acquire vacant lots and, with local nonprofits, to repair or construct homes and provide low-income home ownership assistance using South Bend Housing and Urban Development funds.

-The City of South Bend partnered with the State of Indiana and private developers to break ground on a $165million renovation of the former Studebaker complex in 2016, hoping that the redevelopment would facilitate industrial and housing units.
-This development is in the Renaissance District, which includes nearby Ignition Park.
+The City of South Bend partnered with the State of Indiana and private developers to break ground on a $165-million renovation of the former Studebaker complex in 2016, hoping that the redevelopment would facilitate industrial and housing units.
+This development is in the Renaissance District which includes nearby Ignition Park.
 In 2017, it was announced that the long-abandoned Studebaker Building 84, also known as Ivy Tower, would have its exterior renovated with $3.5 million in Regional Cities funds from the State of Indiana and another $3.5 million from South Bend tax increment financing, with plans for the building and other structures in its complex to serve as a technology hub.
 The website Best Cities later ranked South Bend number 39 on its 2020 list of the 100 best small cities in the United States, citing Buttigieg's efforts to revitalize the Studebaker factory and Downtown South Bend.

 Under Buttigieg, the city also began a smart sewer program, the first phase of which was finished in 2017 at a cost of $150 million.
 The effort used federal funds and by 2019 had reduced the combined sewer overflow by 75 percent.
 The impetus for the effort was a fine that the EPA had levied against the city in 2011 for Clean Water Act violations.
-In 2019, Buttigieg asked for the city to be released from an agreement with the EPA brokered under his mayoral predecessor Steve Luecke, in which South Bend had agreed to make hundreds of millions dollars in further improvements to its sewer system by 2031.
+In 2019, Buttigieg asked for the city to be released from an agreement with the EPA brokered under his mayoral predecessor Steve Luecke, in which South Bend had agreed to make hundreds of millions of dollars in further improvements to its sewer system by 2031.